Piedmont

 June 5-6, 1864

-After replacing Sigel in command of Union forces in the Shenandoah Valley, Major General David "Black Dave" Hunter renewed the Union offensive.
+After replacing Sigel in command of Union forces in the Shenandoah Valley, US Major General David "Black Dave" Hunter renewed the Union offensive.

 On June 5, Hunter engaged the Confederate army under "Grumble" Jones north of Piedmont.
 After severe fighting, a flanking movement made by Thoburn's brigade turned Jones's right flank.